ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 * unlimited thermostat, actuator and sonsor per room are supported
 * Thermostat, actuator and sensor are automatically detected per room.
 The function (eg "heating") is used for this.
 * Rooms can be excluded within the admin interface, if a room contains a thermostat but should not be controlled
-* sensor is used to reduce target temperature (e.g. if a window is open)
+* sensor is used to reduce target temperature (e.g. if a window is open); optionally with SensorDelay
 * interface to Feiertag-Adapter or any others to detect public holiday.
 Public holiday can be a normal day or like sundays. (admin setting)
 * manual temperature override for a certain time
 * predefined heating period